cmtt/publicsuffixlist/README.md

 ================

-This module validates domain names and top level domains, making use of the [Public Suffix List](http://www.publicsuffix.org) used in modern browsers like Google Chrome, Mozilla Firefox and Opera.
+This module validates domain names and top level domains, making use of the [Public Suffix List](http://www.publicsuffix.org) used internally by modern web browsers.

 ## Installation